chettrick/stm32cubef4/Projects/STM32F401-Discovery/Examples/BSP/readme.txt

         Plug a headphone to ear a 48K sound  /!\ Take care of yours ears.
         Default volume is 50%.
         A click on the board will pause the audio file play (LED6 & LED4 ON).
 		    Another click resumes audio file play (only LED6 on)
-        @Note: Copy file 'audio.bin' directly in the flash at @0x08020000
+        @Note: Copy file "/Utilities/Media/Audio/art_of_gard_128K.bin" directly
+        in the STM32 flash at @0x08080000

      3) AudioRecord_Test.
 Device: "MP45DT02"
         Record your voice (2 or 3 secs)
-        When LED6 turn on, Plug a headphone to ear a 16K sound  /!\ Take care of yours ears.
+        When LED6 turns on, Plug a headphone to ear a 16K sound  /!\ Take care of yours ears.
         Default volume is 70%.

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)